Welcome to our Village Website

 The

 Village Hall, along with the Sports and Social Club, is the venue for entertainment and a whole host of well-supported clubs and societies.
-The Milborne Players present a Christmas Panto and other entertainments, Dorset Artsreach presentations are held for adults and for children throughout the year and Milborne Movies hosts a feature film most months.
+The Milborne Players present a Panto and other entertainments, Dorset Artsreach presentations are held for adults and for children throughout the year, and Milborne Movies hosts a feature film most months.

 Our village magazine -